OkapiLib/OkapiLib/docs-dev/content/getting-started/index.md

 SkidSteerModel<3> model({2_m, 3_m, 4_m, 5_m, 6_m, 7_m}, leftEnc, rightEnc);
 ```

 That syntax might look a little weird.
 Breaking it down further, the template argument to our `SkidSteerModel` specifies the number of motors per side we have.
-In our case, we have three motors on each side of our chassis, so the argument value is `3`.
+In our case, we have three motors on each side of our chassis, so the template argument value is `3`.
 Next, the first argument to the `SkidSteerModel` constructor is an array of motors.
 Each motor is specified using special syntax called a literal, which lets you abbreviate the `Motor` constructor.
 Writing `2_m` translates into `Motor(2, false)`, which is a non-reversed motor on port two. `2_rm` would translate into `Motor(2, true)`, which is a reversed motor on port two.

 It's a good idea to use PID control to have the chassis drive around accurately during autonomous.
 Okapi can do this using a `ChassisController`, which combines a `ChassisModel` with either PID or Motion Profile control.
 Let's refactor to use that instead: